kitplummer/ansible-cod/README.md

 If using the default configuration, to deploy as a systemd service, you will need to place the cod binary (cod-some_version) into the `files` with a valid Peer Ditto License (PDL) file.

+The binary file should be in the form of `cod-v0.2.3` and match the version provided as the variable: `cod_version`.

+The PDL and binary file should be available in the root/next to the playbook or in an expected path.

 Role Variables
 --------------

 To deploy COD as a container, executable with `docker-compose` be sure to set `cod_container` to TRUE.
 This will also disable the deployment of COD as a systemd-service.

+Defaults:
 ```yml
 ---
 cod_node_name: cod              # Override this in an inventory file